mkner/robo-time/docs/timing.rst

   Example

-  | Variations on 1 second delays with
+  | Variations on 1 second delays
-  | 2 forms of printing out uptime
+  | with 2 forms of output for uptime

 .. code-block:: python